Introducing the Multi Root Trustless Access Protocol (MrTAP)

-BastionZero is built on a zero-trust cryptographic messaging protocol for remote access.
-It eliminates single points of compromise and is so secure, scalable, and invisible that you and your users won't even notice it's there.
+BastionZero is built on a unique zero-trust cryptographic protocol for secure remote access.
+It ensures that the BastionZero platform never becomes a single point of compromise and is so secure, scalable, and invisible that you and your users won't even notice it's there.

 Got 6 minutes?